 Wren was an all-American champion in wrestling and later started entering local fights to stay in shape while attending college.
 This launched a relatively successful MMA career.
-His professional record was 10-1 before being picked to be on The Ultimate Fighter, a reality TV show chronicling up and coming fighters in the UFC.
+His professional record was 10-1 before being picked to be on The Ultimate Fighter, a reality TV show chronicling up-and-coming fighters in the UFC.
 Despite this success, the horrors of addiction began to take over Wren’s life.
-Precipitated by painkillers, the addiction began to manifest in a lot of dark ways.
-For many elite athletes what begins with taking highly addictive prescription painkillers, like oxycodone for injuries, spirals into a vicious addiction to alcohol and drugs.
+Precipitated by painkillers, the addiction began to manifest in many dark ways.
+For many elite athletes, what begins with taking highly addictive prescription painkillers, like oxycodone for injuries, spirals into a vicious addiction to alcohol and drugs.

-“I was a drug addict…I was diagnosed with clinical depression and my life just sucked for a long time even though on the outside things were going great.
-In that time, I had become a national champion in wrestling a couple times and started fighting professionally, and the drug addiction and depression just got worse every time after I would fight,” Wren tells me.
+“I was a drug addict…I was diagnosed with clinical depression, and my life just sucked for a long time even though, on the outside, things were going great.
+In that time, I had become a national champion in wrestling a couple of times and started fighting professionally, and the drug addiction and depression just got worse every time after I would fight,” Wren tells me.

 “And so my life really changed … I could skate over it, but, God help me, I started wanting to do something bigger with my life.”
-So, Wren started volunteering, seeking an outlet to be able to help people and find a purpose after fighting.
+So, Wren started volunteering, seeking an outlet to help people and find a purpose after fighting.
 Wren came across the story of the pygmy population in the Congo.
 They are very small people — the average male is only 4’9” tall–who live in remote areas of the jungles.
-They face horrific treatment by the tribes that surround them including enslavement by the neighboring Bantu tribes, in a tradition that goes back generations.
+They face horrific treatment by the tribes surrounding them, including enslavement by the neighboring Bantu tribes, in a tradition that goes back generations.
 He decided he had to go visit these people and see if there was a way that he could help.
 What Wren he saw would change saw life forever.

 Wren decided to start Fight for the Forgotten, an organization dedicated to emancipating the Pygmy population and building clean water infrastructure in these areas.
 It was difficult to start an organization like this from the ground up.
 However, he had the advantage of actually living and working with these people for an extended period of time, which gave him a level of insight that many NGOs never experience.
 This wasn’t some photo op; he actually lived with these people, sleeping on the ground of the twig huts in the jungle and eating their food.

-There is a dirty secret to a lot of charity work in the Third World, that often well-meaning people and organizations fail to listen to those they are trying to help.
-They build wells with no plan to maintain them or try to plan programs that may make sense from a boardroom in LA but that simply don’t work on the ground.
-By becoming a part of the community, this former fighter was able to recognize what was needed, and how to accomplish it.
-Wren tells me that he was able to avoid one of the biggest problems with freeing people from slavery, which is that by purchasing individuals’ freedom you unintentionally end up creating a slave market.
-Wren was able to avoid this by working with both the Pygmies and the other tribes to create a sustainable solution that wouldn’t just have the Pygmies fall back into slavery.
+There is a dirty secret to a lot of charity work in the Third World that often well-meaning people and organizations fail to listen to those they are trying to help.
+They build wells with no plan to maintain them or plan programs that may make sense from a boardroom in LA, but that simply doesn’t work on the ground.
+By becoming a part of the community, this former fighter recognized what was needed and how to accomplish it.
+Wren tells me that he avoided one of the biggest problems with freeing people from slavery, which is that by purchasing individuals’ freedom, you unintentionally end up creating a slave market.
+Wren avoided this by working with both the Pygmies and the other tribes to create a sustainable solution that wouldn’t just have the Pygmies fall back into slavery.

 “I’ve seen some of the children pass because of dirty water, and it’s the toughest thing I’ve ever been through…And so to be able to come into a community and say both sides are going to have clean water, that means it’s going to save lives, it means their kids are going to live.”